aimms/documentation/datalink/whatisdatalink.rst

         Definition: data{'DataProvider': xlsprov::DataLink };
     }

-Here we use :token:`xlsprov::DataLink` as value, where *"xlsprov"* is the prefix of the XLSProvider.
+Here we use :token:`xlsprov::DataLink` as value, where *"xlsprov"* is the prefix of the XLSProvider library.
 DataLink needs to know where the executable code of the provider (i.e. the dll file on Windows) is located.
-To simplify this, all providers make sure that upon initialization a string parameter called :token:`DataLink` is the string with the correct location needed by DataLink.
+To simplify this, all providers make sure that upon initialization a string parameter called :token:`DataLink` is set with the correct location needed by DataLink.
 This means that we can choose the provider by using this string parameter of the provider as value for *'DataProvider'*.